Chile con queso

-Chile con queso (lit. 'chili with cheese'), sometimes simply called queso, is an appetizer or side dish of melted cheese and chili peppers, typically served in Tex-Mex restaurants as a dip for tortilla chips.
+Chile con queso (lit. 'chili with cheese'), sometimes simply called queso, is an appetizer or side dish of melted processed cheese and chili peppers, typically served in American Tex-Mex restaurants as a dip for tortilla chips.
 It can also be added to other dishes such as tacos.

 Background

-Chile con queso (also spelled chili con queso) is a part of Tex-Mex and Southwestern cuisine.
+Chile con queso (also spelled chili con queso) is a part of 20th century Tex-Mex and Southwestern cuisine.
 Chile con queso is probably a derivative of queso flameado from the northern Mexican state of Chihuahua.

 Chile con queso is predominantly found on the menus of Tex-Mex restaurants in the southwest and western United States.